Quasiparticle dynamics and diffusive scale hydrodynamics in an inhomogeneous gas of hard rods: Long-range correlation

 Near the jump, the correlation function can be split into symmetric and anti-symmetric parts

 Note that the un-equal time correlation does not have such singularities.
-These features of the correlation, both equal and un-equal time, will be useful for deriving diffusive scale hydrodynamics in the later sections.
+These features of the correlation, both equal and un-equal time, will be useful for deriving diffusive scale hydrodynamics later in sec.~\ref{sec:hd_diff}.

-\paragraph{\bf Computation of correlation for ${\rm IC}_{\rm fhr}$:} As shown in \ref{app:eq:<dfp-dfp>(0)-hrIC}, a similar calculation can also be done for the initial condition (Eq.~\eqref{eq:mbP_r}) `factorized' in hard rod coordinates.
+\paragraph{\bf Computation of correlation for ${\rm IC}_{\rm fhr}$:} As shown in \ref{app:eq:<dfp-dfp>(0)-hrIC}, a similar calculation can also be done for the ${\rm IC}_{\rm fhr}$ initial condition (Eq.~\eqref{eq:mbP_r}) in which the hard rod coordinates are directly sampled.
 In this case also the equal time correlation has two parts -- a sigular GGE contribution and a discontinuous LR correlation as in Eq.~\eqref{C_r-st}.
 Furthermore, the LR part can again be decomposed into a symmetric and an antisymmetric part near the jump at $X=Y$, as was shown previously in \cite{hubner2026diffusive, hubner2025hydrodynamics}.